isaaccalvis/isaaccalvis.github.io/_posts/2020-01-01-tropic-apocallipse.md

 project_link: 'https://tropicapocalypse.bitbucket.io/'
 button_icon: 'flask'
 button_text: 'Visit Project'
-lead_text: 'It is a 3D Videogame made with Unity and C#, where you controll a military barracks and have to defend yourself from a zombie attack.'
+lead_text: 'It is a 3D Videogame made with Unity and C#, where you control a military barracks and have to defend yourself from a zombie attack.'
 my_contributions: ""
 tasks_text: "
 - Turret Entity and it's behaviours <br>